Chubu, City Guides, Kanto, Road Trip

 So that’s all my itinerary for Nagano prefecture!
 After leaving Kusatsu, we drove straight back to Tokyo.

-A little trivia: I was actually there right on the day before Typhoon Hagibis was set to hit the center of Tokyo.
+A little personal trivia: We completed this trip the day before Typhoon Hagibis was set to hit the center of Tokyo.
 It was rated as the biggest Typhoon of the year, and we could already see the weather being affected by the incoming typhoon – it started to rain, whereas the previous days were clear sunny days.
 It was also my first time hunkering down for a typhoon.
 Thankfully for us, the typhoon did not cause too much damage in Tokyo itself.
 However, we heard Nagano prefecture was flooded and we were lucky to have gotten out just in time.

 Links in this post may generate small commissions that keep this website running for free, at no extra cost to you.
 Thank you for your support.